centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-adva-fsp150-snmp.md

 ### Adva FSP 150 device configuration

-To use this pack, the SNMP service must be properly configured on your device.
+To use this Plugin-Pack, the SNMP service must be properly configured on your device.

 ### Network flow